eslint/eslint/docs/developer-guide/working-with-plugins.md

 ### Configs in Plugins

 You can bundle configurations inside a plugin.
 This can be useful when you want to provide not just code style, but also some custom rules to support it.
-You can specify configurations under `configs` key.
-Please note that configurations must be named and that it is not possible to sepcify a default.
-Users will have to specify the name of the configuration they want to use in their configuration file.
+You can specify configurations under the `configs` key.
+Please note that configurations must be named and that it is not possible to specify a default.

 ```js
 // eslint-plugin-myPlugin